opencivicdata/docs.opencivicdata.org/proposals/drafts/reconciliation.rst

 .. http:post:: /split/(str:ocd_identifier)

-   Split identifiers
+   Split identifiers.
+This will create new ids for both sides of the split.
+   The old id will return a 300

    :param ocd_identifier: politician's OCD identifier
    :type ocd_identifier: str
    :form ids: array of reference ids to remove and turn into new id
    :reqheader Authorization: OAuth token to authenticate
-   :status 201 Created: returns ocd_identifier for the split data
+   :status 201 Created: returns new ocd_identifiers for both sides of the split

 Governance